 This clear and present climate threat was concisely and accurately summarized by 16 year old Greta Thunberg in her September 2019 address to the United Nations.

-In North America and parts of Europe the lack of public knowledge about energy systems is so profound that political leaders, public rights advocacy groups and the news media have all failed to comprehend that renewable energy is incapable of sufficient displacement of fossil fuels.
-In Canadian provinces that do not have large amounts of hydraulic energy storage the only sustainable and sufficient source of dependable non-fossil power for fossil fuel displacement is nuclear power supplied by both sodium cooled fast neutron fuel breeding reactors and by molten salt cooled thermal neutron fuel breeding reactors.
+In North America and parts of Europe the lack of public knowledge about energy systems is so profound that political leaders, public rights advocacy groups and the news media have all failed to comprehend that renewable energy is incapable of economic displacement of fossil fuels.
+In Canadian provinces that do not have large amounts of hydraulic energy storage the only sustainable source of dependable non-fossil power for fossil fuel displacement is nuclear power available from sodium cooled fast neutron fuel breeding reactors and from molten salt cooled fuel breeding reactors.

-To put this matter in perspective in 2019 in the Province of Ontario about 85% of all energy consumed came from fossil fuels.
+To put this matter in perspective, in 2019 in the Province of Ontario about 85% of all energy consumed came from fossil fuels.
 Of the remaining 15%: 60% was nuclear, 25% was hydropower and the remainder was wind and solar energy which together comprised less than 2.25% of total energy consumed.
-To compound the problems in 2019 about 70% of the available wind energy was either discarded or was exported at a very low price due to improper retail electricity pricing in Ontario.
+To compound the problems, in 2019 about 70% of the available wind energy was either discarded or was exported at a very low price due to improper retail pricing of electricity in Ontario.

-The Ontario government presently has no plans for timely replacement of the six existing operational CANDU nuclear reactors in Pickering, Ontario which presently provide over 3000 MWe of emission free base load electricity.
+The Ontario government presently has no firm near term plan for timely replacement of the six existing operational CANDU nuclear reactors at Pickering, Ontario which presently provide over 3000 MWe of emission free base load electricity.
 These reactors will cease operation in 2024-2025.

-Halting 90% of Ontario's contribution to world CO2 emissions requires changing Ontario's retail electricity price plan, quadrupling of Ontario's existing installed nuclear power capacity and implementation of nuclear district heating in Ontario's urban communities.
-There is zero understanding of these issues by the political chattering class.
+Halting 90% of Ontario's contribution to world CO2 emissions requires changing Ontario's retail electricity price plan, quadrupling of Ontario's existing installed nuclear power capacity with CANDU reactors and implementation of nuclear district heating in Ontario's urban communities.
+There is zero understanding of these basic issues by the political chattering class.